 The Circular includes certain reported earnings of the Corporation in accordance with IFRS and the following non-GAAP financial measures and ratios.
-The reported earnings included in this Circular are more fully detailed and discussed in the 2023 Financial Report.
+The reported earnings included in this Circular are more fully detailed and discussed in the 2024 Financial Report.
+The following definitions and reconciliations are extracted from the 2024 Financial Report.